sammi-turner/OCaml-Examples/README.md

 ## Hacking the context window limit

-Although feeding errors back to Chat-GPT4 can yield good results, sometimes a conversation will drag on so long that the LLM "forgets" what you are talking about and the answers rapidly become useless.
+Although feeding errors back to Chat-GPT4 can yield good results, sometimes a conversation will drag on so long that the LLM "forgets" what you are talking about and the chatbots answers rapidly become useless.

-This is because of a fundamental limit built into the chatbot.
-Namely the size of its context window, which grows as the conversation progresses.
+This is because of a fundamental limit built into the LLM.
+Namely the maximum size of its context window.
+The size of the context grows as the conversation progresses.

 To avoid running up against this limit when you are working on a code generation task, simply delete the chat you are using, start a new one, attach the source code that needs fixing to the chat (the "Advanced Data Analytics" plugin should be enabled), tell the chatbot that there are syntax errors or unexpected behaviour and ask for its help.